NUSBF/JsCoFE/data_link/README.md

 Retrieves the details of data acquired for a user.
 The following fields are returned:

 * `in_use`: Whether the data is in_use by a user.
 By default `in_use` is set to *false*, and can be changed via a PATCH API call to the same API endpoint.
 A data entry with `in_use` set to *true* cannot be deleted.
-* `last_access`: The date and time the data entry was last changed.
+* `updated`: The date and time the data entry was last changed.
 This is in ISO 8601 format.
 * `size`: The size of the data on disk.
 This is updated periodically during data retrieval.
 * `source_size`: The size of the original source data.
 This may be different from the `size` even for completed data, if the source data is compressed/archived.
 * `status`: The status of the data being acquired.
 It can be one of three values: